a-gavin/a-gavin.github.io/content/blog/2023-10-wifi-packet-capture.md

 ## Overview

-**NOTE:** This guide assumes you have admin access to the machine you're using.

 This guide demonstrates how to configure and use a WiFi radio on a Linux system to perform WiFi packet capture.

-It assumes you are familiar with general networking concepts, are comfortable in a Linux terminal, and assumes at least a little bit of WiFi knowledge.
+It assumes you have some experience with Linux, are familiar with general networking concepts, and have maybe at a little bit of WiFi knowledge.
+Root permissions on the system used for packet capture are also assumed.

-Unlike network interfaces like Ethernet, performing packet capture on the existing wireless interface (e.g. `wlan0`) will not necessarily capture arbitrary WiFi traffic.
-Different device drivers and firmware operate differently, so you may see some additional traffic.
-However, to capture WiFi traffic present over the air _not destined to your device_, one must configure a separate WiFi monitor interface.
-This guide details how to do so.
+Unlike other network interfaces like Ethernet, performing packet capture on a default wireless interface (e.g. `wlan0`) without adjustments will generally only capture network traffic above the link-layer (i.e. not WiFi).
+To capture arbitrary WiFi traffic and not just data exchanged between a client and an AP, one must conifgure a monitor interface.
+This guide details how to do so and more.

-If you want more background information on WiFi or would like to watch my talk on the subject, watching [the recording](https://www.youtube.com/watch?v=Hi-tt3Cdf0M&list=PLjDc7gDlIAST09nqYxYxpn_VdQPVzyAcs&index=6) may prove useful.
+For some background information on WiFi, you may find [my ramblings on the subject](https://www.youtube.com/watch?v=Hi-tt3Cdf0M&list=PLjDc7gDlIAST09nqYxYxpn_VdQPVzyAcs&index=6) at LFNW 2023 useful.

 ## Definitions

-Since networking and WiFi use so many acronymns and abbreviations (and I will use them in this guide), here's a list of some common terms and what they mean:
+Networking and WiFi use many acronymns and abbreviations, and I will use them in this guide.
+Here's a list of some common terms and their definitions (non-exhaustive).

 - **Radio:** The physical hardware used to communicate over WiFi.
-- **Interface:** A logical abstraction created by an operating system for managing network devices.
-These can be virtual or physical.
+- **Interface (or network interface):** A logical software abstraction created by an operating system to manage a network device.
-- **STA (or station):** Any client that connects to an access point (AP).
+- **STA (or station):** Any client device that connects to an access point (AP).
 - **AP (or access point):** What most people refer to as a 'router'.
-A device used to connect to a WiFi network.
+This device runs a centralized WiFi network (as opposed to P2P).
-- **vSTA (or virtual station):** Same as STA, but primarily used when discussing STA network interfaces on a system.
+- **vSTA (or virtual station):** A network interface type.
+Same as STA, but primarily used when discussing STA network interfaces on a system.
-- **vAP (or virtual access point):** Same as AP, but primarily used when discussing AP network interfaces on a system.
+- **vAP (or virtual access point):** A network interface type.
+Same as AP, but primarily used when discussing AP network interfaces on a system.
-- **Monitor:** A network interface used to perform packet capture.
+- **Monitor:** A network interface type used to perform packet capture.
 - **Band:** A large slice of radio frequency (RF) spectrum available for use by WiFi.
-This includes 2.4GHz and 5GHz bands, as well as 6GHz band in some parts of the world.
+This includes 2.4GHz and 5GHz bands, as well as 6GHz band in many parts of the world.
-- **Channel:** A pre-defined and regulated slice of a band which a STA and AP can use to transmit data.
+- **Channel:** A pre-defined and regulated slice of a band which a STA and AP can use to transmit and receive data.

 {{ image(src="/blog/2023-10-wifi-packet-capture/80211_lan_topology.png", caption="802.11 LAN Topology", alt="802.11 LAN Topology") }}

 ## Instructions

 ### 1\.
-Double-Check Some Things Before Starting
+Assumptions and Recommendations

 #### Ensure that your radio works for your use case